 The Bat-Suit used in the video game Arkham Asylum is similar to the suit currently used in the comics.
 However, the coloration of the cowl and cape boarders on a dark purple under certain lighting.
 A special armored suit can be unlocked after doing several challenges, and an upgrade consisting of coating the suit in Dialtent is available after fully upgrading the suit.

 In the beginning of Arkham City, Bruce Wayne is captured by Hugo Strange.
 After Bruce escapes, he contacts Alfred to send the Bat-suit.
-As from the first game, the suit allows you to use dectective mode to see usable object and your enemies.
+As from the first game, the suit allows you to use detective mode to see usable object and your enemies.
 The Bat-suit used in the sequel to Arkham Asylum is, for the most part, exactly the same as it's predecessor's.
-However, for more variety, there is currently a DLC pack that allows the player to choose between several famous suits from the comic books as new skins in the game, including: Year One, Earth One, The Animated Series Batman, The Dark Knight Returns, 1970s Batman, Batman Beyond, and Sinestro Corps Batman.
+However, for more variety, there is currently a DLC pack that allows the player to choose between several famous suits from the comic books as new skins in the game, including: Year One, Earth One, Batman the animated series, The Dark Knight Returns, 1970's Batman, Batman Beyond and the Sinestro Corps Batman.

-Here Batman sports a lego suit almost exactly like the one from the 1970s Batman movie Besides this Bat-suit, several different specialized Batsuits are available under different conditions in this game.
-They include an orange fireproof suit, a suit that glides similar to the suit from the Nolan films, a blue suit with a sonic gun that can break glass and a black demolition suit that can lay down explosives to blow up steel.
+Here Batman sports a Lego suit almost exactly like the one from the 1980's Batman movie.
+Besides this Bat-suit, several different specialized Bat-Suits are available under different conditions in the game.
+They include an orange fireproof suit, a suit that glides, similar to the suit from the Nolan films, a blue suit with a sonic gun that can break glass and a black demolition suit that can lay down explosives to blow up steel.